angular/angular/aio/content/guide/pipes.md

   </code-pane>
 </code-tabs>

-The app now shows unexpected behavior: When the user adds flying heroes, none of them appear under "Heroes who fly."
+The application now shows unexpected behavior: When the user adds flying heroes, none of them appear under "Heroes who fly."
 This happens because the code that adds a hero does so by pushing it onto the `heroes` array:

 <code-example path="pipes/src/app/flying-heroes.component.ts" region="push" header="src/app/flying-heroes.component.ts"></code-example>